 Hello and Happy New Year!
 I hope everyone enjoyed nice holidays and had a chance to relax and maybe rejuvenate a bit.
 Today we have a quick look at news of an exciting new designer collaboration, additions to Kate’s Calendar, a new poll asking for your opinion on the cocktail dresses worn by the Duchess in 2017, and a quick announcement at the end of the post.

 We’ll begin with the news about a collaboration between two of Kate’s favorites: LK Bennett and Jenny Packham.
 Women’s Wear Daily revealed the news in a story published this morning, including word there will be 16 footwear styles and 5 handbag designs.
-You can see one style in this courtesy photo.

 An interesting element of the announcement: